nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>
 ## Quick start <a name="quick-start"></a>

-1. Ensure you have Java `11` or above installed in your computer
+1. Ensure you have Java `11` or above installed on your computer

 2. Download the latest `contHACKS.jar` from [here](https://github.com/AY2122S1-CS2103T-T09-2/tp/releases)